By William Van Zyl

 “But how can we create more open-ended resources?
 How can we change the way we do things?
 How can we liberate Alex in his thinking?
 How can he be freer in his thinking and remain fully Christian?” asked the mum with a frown on her forehead.

 “Yes, we do want Alexander to value those strong Christian fundamentals.
-Those richly layered Bible stories are so powerful; it provides an extravagantly wealthy library of truths and concepts,” said the dad.
+Those richly layered Bible stories are so powerful; they provide an extravagantly wealthy library of truths and concepts,” said the dad.

 Does this conversation sound familiar to you?
-I think parents should evaluate the methods they use to develop their children’s creativity and innovation.
+Parents should evaluate their methods to develop their children’s creativity and innovation.
 I have written this short essay for you, and I list several ideas you can use as a parent, caregiver, or teacher.
-Additionally, for those interested, I have included a Christian take on creativity and innovation
+Additionally, for those interested, I have included a Christian take on creativity and innovation.

 I will start with the list of strategies, and then the short essay will follow.